 4.1.1.
 Standard analysers

-The gaseous components shall be measured with analysers specified in paragraph 4.1.4., Annex B5 to the UN Regulation No. [154] on WLTP.
+The gaseous components shall be measured with analysers specified in paragraph 4.1.4., Annex B5 to UN Regulation No. 154 on WLTP.
 If an NDUV analyser measures both NO and NO2, a NO2/NO converter is not required.

 4.1.2.
 Alternative analysers